chef/chef-web-docs/content/licensing/accept.md

 #### `chef-run`

-To accept the license using the [`chef-run` executable](/workstation/chef_run/), complete one of the following three tasks:
+To accept the Chef License using the [`chef-run` executable](/workstation/chef_run/), complete one of the following three tasks:

 - Pass the `--chef-license` command line flag
 - Set the `CHEF_LICENSE` environment variable